DecisionsDev/odm-docker-kubernetes/platform/minikube/README.md

   ```

   > **Note**
-  > You can access the [Kubernetes Dashboard](http://kubernetes.io/docs/user-guide/ui/), by running the `minikube dashboard` command.
+  > You can access the [Kubernetes Dashboard](http://kubernetes.io/docs/user-guide/ui/) by running the `minikube dashboard` command.

 ### 2. Prepare your environment for the ODM installation

-To get access to the ODM material, you must have an IBM entitlement key to pull the images from the IBM Entitled registry.
+To get access to the ODM material, you need an IBM entitlement key to pull the images from the IBM Entitled registry.
-This is what will be used in the next step of this tutorial.
+This is explained in the next step of this tutorial.

 #### a.
 Retrieve your entitled registry key